Maine Harvest Bucks

 Getting a Farmers’ Market Started

-- Identifying potential locations for a market
+- Identifying potential locations for a new market

-- Creating a network of community partners
+- Cultivating a network of community partners

-- Encouraging vendor engagement in promotion and programming at Market
+- Encouraging vendor engagement in promotion and programming at market

 - Outreach and recruitment of members